 Smashed Sweet Potato Tacos Recipe

 This is a quick write-up of the color fantastic tacos we had for lunch recently.
 So simple, so good!
 Homemade tortillas (worth the effort) get slathered with a layer of roasted, smashed sweet potatoes which are topped with a sprinkling of black beans.
-From there it's all about the extra toppings like sliced avocado, quick pickled red onions and/or serrano chiles, and a bit of cheese - I used Bulgarian feta, but cotija would be good, or skip it altogether if you're vegan.
+From there it's all about the extra toppings like sliced avocado or guacamole, quick-pickled red onions and/or serrano chiles, and a bit of cheese - I used Bulgarian feta, but cotija would be good, or skip it altogether if you're vegan.
 A squeeze of lime, and some sliced scallions are the finishing touch!

 Smashed Sweet Potato Tacos

 Look for orange or purple-fleshed sweet potatoes.
 They're packed with anti-oxidants, and phytonutrients, and are extra good for you!

 1/4 - 1/3 cup of almond, cashew, or rice milk

 10-12 tortillas (homemade tortillas are a breeze to make), warmed